makerdao/mips/MIP45/mip45.md

 If we set either `Dog.Hole` or `ilk.hole` too low, we run the risk of not being able to liquidate enough collateral at once.
 This could lead to a buildup of undercollateralized positions in the system, eventually causing the accrual of bad debt.

+### Auction Parameter Changes Affect Running Auctions

+Parameters, e.g. `tail`, `cusp`, or the price decease function or any of its parameters, can be changed at any time by governance and will affect the behavior of running auctions.
+Integrators should take this possibility into account, reasoning through how sudden change in parameters would impact their bidding strategies.
+Governance should endeavor to change parameters infrequently and if possible, only when there are not any auctions that will be affected.

 ## Audits

 There are a number of auditors engaged on Liquidations 2.0.
 As audit reports come in this MIP will be updated.